The Problem of Used Lead-Acid Batteries

 The most common and most efficient method for the collection of lead-acid batteries is through the battery retailer where a discount is given against the purchase price of a new battery provided the customer returns the used battery.
 In some countries a deposit has to be paid when a new battery is purchased and is only returned to the customer when the battery is returned to the retailer for recycling.

 In several parts of the world, reconditioned lead-acid batteries are offered for sale.
-In the Caribbean islands there is a thriving second-hand auto trade and thousands of used Japanese cars are imported into the region every year to be broken up for spares.
+In the Caribbean islands there is a thriving second-hand automobile trade and thousands of used Japanese cars are imported into the region every year to be broken up for spares.
 Many of these vehicles have a used lead acid battery, which is removed from the vehicle and shipped to Venezuela for recycling.

 An informal collection mechanism is through rag-pickers who scavenge for discarded materials that can be reused or recycled.
 Rag-pickers scour waste dumps, strip abandoned vehicles and wrecks and even collect batteries that have been used for standby power in domestic houses.